RookieTerry/SimpleFTPSoftware/README.md

 ### Server
 1. authentication and encryption of username and password
 2. show users' info and status
-3. show file transmission status
+3. show file transmission status by asterisk progress bar
 ## Usage
 1. start the FTP server on given IP and port
 2. FTP client connect to server